Rugby league in the United States: 1950s and 60s: Introduction

-Rugby League through the 1970s and 1980s
+1970s to 90s: Attempts to organize the sport

 In the 1970s former American football player Mike Mayer founded the United States Rugby League with the intention of forming the country's first professional rugby league competition.
 Between 1976 and 1978, Mayer secured franchising rights from the British Rugby Football League and attempted to attract funding from British and Australian promoters to help establish a twelve-team professional competition.
 The proposed league would have chiefly relied on attracting American football players who could not make it in the National Football League.
 However, Mayer was unable to find sufficient financial backing, and the league never got off the ground.

 In the 1980s interest in amateur rugby league began to grow.
 In 1986 a new competition, the Tri-Counties Rugby League, was established with three teams in Canada and one from the United States, the New York state-based Adirondacks club.
 In 1987 the Australian state teams of Queensland and New South Wales played a fourth exhibition match following the three 1987 State of Origin series matches in Long Beach, California.
 The result of this match was not to be included in official statistics, but in recent years the New South Wales Rugby League and media organizations based in that state have added the win to their tally.
 Promoters claimed the match drew 10,000 spectators, but detractors said it drew only about 7,000 and was not a financial success.

 Meanwhile, Mayer had continued to promote rugby league.
-His efforts resulted in establishing a national team to play a match against Canada in 1987; this would be the US' first international match since the 1950s.
+His efforts resulted in establishing a national team to play a match against Canada in 1987; this would be the U.S.' first international match since the 1950s.
 The following year he was involved in promoting an exhibition game between the English teams the Wigan Warriors and the Warrington Wolves at County Stadium in Milwaukee, Wisconsin.
 Wigan defeated Warrington 12–5, in front of a crowd of 17,773.